training4developers/docker-node-oracle-app/README.md

 The IP address will be the IP address used to access the web server when the Docker is started.

-## Pull Down this Project
+### Pull Down this Project

 Either clone this project to your system, or download a ZIP file of this project.
 If you download the ZIP file, then unzip the ZIP file.
-Open a terminal, and change to the project folder on your system.

 ## Start Project

-Open the **Docker Quick Start** terminal, and run the following command.
+Open the **Docker Quick Start** terminal, then change to the project folder on your system.
+Run the following command.

 ```bash
 $ ./start.sh